ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Evaluation of Tools

+\item \textbf{Decision and admission.} On the basis of the human review and the automated checks, the tool is either approved and registered into \toun, or returned for revision, to the contributor or to the automated generation and optimization loop, and re-reviewed before a final decision.

-\item \textbf{Automated Optimizers and Checkers.} Complementing human evaluation, we employed automated optimizer and checker tools.
-These systems iteratively tested tool specifications against the sampled inputs, refining descriptions and ensuring consistency between declared functionality and observed behavior.
-This process emphasized correctness and usability, rather than accuracy alone, to promote robust integration within the ecosystem. \item \textbf{Regular Maintenance and Bug Reporting.} To ensure continued reliability of tools within \toun, we perform regular maintenance and monitoring.
+\item \textbf{Regular maintenance and bug reporting.} For continued reliability of tools within \toun, we perform regular maintenance and monitoring.
 A structured bug reporting system allows issues to be identified by users and promptly addressed by the \toun team.
-These practices provide ongoing quality assurance and safeguard the long-term usability of the ecosystem. \end{itemize}
+These practices provide ongoing quality assurance and safeguard the long-term usability of the ecosystem. \end{enumerate}

-Beyond these internal steps, \toun prioritizes tools from trusted sources.
-Many included tools have been published, peer-reviewed, and verified through prior use by established scientific communities, such as the NIH, FDA, and other regulatory or research agencies.
-By relying on previously validated resources, we reduce the risk of introducing spurious or unverified functionality into the ecosystem.
-These evaluation measures ensure that tools incorporated into \toun meet standards of correctness, reproducibility, and scientific reliability, providing a foundation for dependable AI-assisted discovery.
+Many tools in \toun are drawn from established, previously validated resources, and the provenance-dependent review above leverages that prior validation to reduce the risk of introducing spurious or unverified functionality into the ecosystem.
+These evaluation measures aim to ensure that tools incorporated into \toun meet standards of correctness, reproducibility, and scientific reliability, providing a foundation for AI-assisted discovery.